fhdk/pbif/README.md

 + wipe must be installed for the "secure wipe" option
 + geany is used to edit files
 + You will need to add your own post-configuration code for DMs, and specific files
++ No changes to the `-D` argument of Arch ISO build.sh